easy

 Weigh the ingredients.
 Add the sugar to a large mixing bowl with the water and whisk.
-If using dried yeast follow the instructions below.

 Once dissolved, add the remaining ingredients and using a dough scraper in a clockwise motion combine into a dough mass.
 After about a minute the dough will start to form so turn it out of the bowl and onto a workbench.
 Slow knead with a stretching action for 2-3 minutes, followed by 6-8 minutes of kneading as intense as you can.